 Hello All!
-Blake here.
-I thought I would share with you the answer to the question I ask our family every year: What are you worth?
-This isn’t about some deep, philosophical question or some Zen like journey that some take around this time of year.
+Steve here.
+I thought I would share with you the question I ask every year: What is your net worth?
+This isn’t a deep, philosophical question or some Zen like journey that some take around this time of year.
 This is about Cold.
 Hard.
 Cash.

-How much should the Zotti’s net worth be?
+How much should your net worth be?
 Great question!
 I have no clue!
 My goal is to retire with between 1.5 and 2 million dollars in total net worth.
-With roughly 20 more years left (unless I hit the numbers!) of Workin’ for the Man, I think it is doable.
+With roughly 20 years left (unless I hit the numbers!) of Workin’ for the Man, I think it is doable.

 If you have never asked yourself this question, or maybe it has just been a while, you should.
 Don’t be afraid!
 You may be worth more than you think.
 I just hope to see you all on the same beach that I will be on later in life.
 Well, not all of you because that would be really crowded!
 You know what I mean.